Painters

 Primary sources

-1. Henry C. Pitz.
-Howard Pyle: Writer, Illustrator, Founder of the Brandywine School, 1975 [biography].
-The definitive biography, written by a student of the Brandywine tradition with direct access to the Wilmington and Chadds Ford archives.
-The principal modern source for Pyle's pedagogical method, the specific teaching sequences, and the student admissions.
+1. Henry C. Pitz, Howard Pyle: Writer, Illustrator, Founder of the Brandywine School, 1975.
+Definitive biography.
+Principal modern source for pedagogical method, specific teaching sequences, and student admissions.

-2. Howard Pyle (Charles D. Abbott, ed.).
-Howard Pyle: A Chronicle, 1925 [memoir].
-Abbott's collection of Pyle's letters, teaching notes, and autobiographical fragments, published fourteen years after Pyle's death.
-Contains the original teaching-principle statements that became Brandywine doctrine.
+2. Howard Pyle (Charles D. Abbott, ed.), Howard Pyle: A Chronicle, 1925.
+Abbott's collection of Pyle's letters, teaching notes, and autobiographical fragments.

-3. Delaware Art Museum Howard Pyle Archive, Wilmington [archival].
-The principal Pyle archive, with the original Wilmington studio contents, the teaching materials, student correspondence, the prop and costume collection, and the manuscripts of the illustrated books.
-The Delaware Art Museum holds the largest Pyle collection in existence. [link]
+3. Delaware Art Museum Howard Pyle Archive, Wilmington.
+Original Wilmington studio contents, teaching materials, student correspondence, prop and costume collection, illustrated-book manuscripts. [link]

-4. Brandywine River Museum of Art Archives, Chadds Ford [archival].
-The Brandywine summer school records, preserved N.C.
-Wyeth studio (Pyle's most prominent student), and the physical continuity of the Pyle pedagogical tradition through three generations of Wyeth family painters. [link]
+4. Brandywine River Museum of Art Archives, Chadds Ford.
+Brandywine summer school records and the preserved N.C.
+Wyeth studio. [link]